AIGODLIKE/ComfyUI-BlenderAI-node/README.md

 - Install from Blender's preferences menu

-In Blender's preferences menu, under addons, you can directly install an addon by selecting the zip file.
+In Blender's preferences menu, under addons, you can install an addon by selecting the addon's zip file.
+Blender will automatically show you the addon after it's installed; if you missed it, it's in the Node category, search for "ComfyUI".
 Don't forget to enable the addon by clicking on the tickbox to the left of the addon's name!

 *Note*: The zip file might not have a preview image.
 This is normal.